vamsi765/my_sdge/README.md

 For example, on my bill, in the section above "Total Electric Charges", "PCIA 2021" is listed, which means the year is 2021.

-As different years have different PCIA fee, if the fee for a particular year is high, it might make the usually slightly cheaper CCA plans slightly more expensive than non-CCA.
+As different years have different PCIA fee, if the fee for a particular year is high, it might make the usually slightly cheaper (**in 2024, this is no longer true for summer months, you can examine the rates `.yaml` files to view the rates**) CCA plans slightly more expensive than non-CCA.

 ### How are the bills calculated?